-If you will be handling clients' money at all, it is essential that you should set up the books, ledgers and cash room procedures that you will need to comply with Rule B6 (Accounts etc) before you start your practice.
+All Practice Units, regardless of whether you will be handling clients' money or not, must set up the required books, records and Cashroom procedures that you will need to comply with Rule B6 (Accounts, etc.) before you start your practice.

-A member of that team will carry out an inspection of your books in terms of the Accounts Rules within 6 to 9 months of starting up your practice to make sure that your bookkeeping is satisfactory.
+A member of the Financial Compliance Team will carry out an inspection of your books and records in terms of the Accounts Rules usually within 6 to 9 months of starting up your practice to make sure that your bookkeeping is satisfactory.
 The date will be intimated to you in advance.

 You will be required to provide the Society with Accounts Certificates in accordance with the Accounts Rules.
 You may wish to have your accountant help you with the preparation of these certificates but that is not mandatory.